 Plenty of businesses will use lead campaigns to book appointments, demos, or calls.
 Others will attach lead magnets like an ebook to get a potential customer’s email.
 You can see an example of what this ad looks like from Salesforce here:

 And the good news is that with third-party tools, you can automatically sync your Facebook lead data to the CRM, email marketing tool, or sales tool of your choice.
-LeadsBridge’s Facebook Lead Ads integrations can help with this.
-See how they work here.
+LeadsBridge is an official Meta partner that offers a plethora of Facebook Lead Ads integrations that can help with this.

 5. Promote resources & lead magnets